 Finding a job in Canada may be different than in your home country and you may need help finding job vacancies, updating your resume, writing cover letters, preparing for interviews, and understanding what Canadian employers are looking for.

-ICT professionals work in a variety of occupations.
+Information and Communications Technology (ICT) professionals work in a variety of occupations.
 Some of these occupations are regulated, while others may require certification or licensing, or a combination of education and work experience, but no certification or licensing.

 The National Occupational Classification (NOC) is Canada’s reference on occupations.
 It provides job descriptions, occupational statistics and labour market information.
 The Canadian ICT sector includes the following occupational groups and sample occupations: